 TCB Building - Suite 327, Rm 331, 8000 Utopia Parkway, Queens, NY 11439

-Assistant Professor of Economics in Department of Economics and Finance of the Peter J. Tobin College of Business at St. John’s University in New York City and a Vincentian Research Fellow at the Vincentian Centre for Church and Society.
-Dr. Gevorkyan also serves as Economics Subject Matter Expert for the Permanent Observer Mission of the Holy See To the United Nations in New York.
-Additionally, Dr. Gevorkyan has worked as a Visiting Research Fellow at the Central Bank of Armenia.
-Dr. Gevorkyan’s extensive teaching and research experience covers themes in macroeconomic policy, economic development, international financial economics, labor migration, sovereign debt, commodities markets, and post-socialist transition economics.
-Dr. Gevorkyan is a co-editor (with Otaviano Canuto of the IMF) of Financial Deepening and Post-Crisis Development in Emerging Markets (forthcoming with Palgrave MacMillan in 2016).
+Henry George Chair in Economics and Associate Professor of Economics at the Department of Economics and Finance of the Peter J. Tobin College of Business at St. John’s University in New York City.
+Dr. Gevorkyan is a Senior Research Fellow at the Vincentian Centre for Church and Society, a Research Fellow at the Center for Global Business Stewardship, and a Board Member at the Armenian Economic Association and Henry George School of Social Science.
+Dr. Gevorkyan also serves as Economics Subject Matter Expert for the Permanent Observer Mission of the Holy See To the United Nations.
+Dr. Gevorkyan’s teaching and research experience covers themes in open economy macroeconomics, macroeconomic policy, economic development, international financial economics, labor migration, and post-socialist transition economics.
+Dr. Gevorkyan is the author of Transition Economies: Transformation, Development, and Society in Eastern Europe and the Former Soviet Union (Routledge, 2018).
+He is a co-editor (with Otaviano Canuto) of Financial Deepening and Post-Crisis Development in Emerging Markets (Palgrave MacMillan in 2016).
 He is also the author of Innovative Fiscal Policy and Economic Development in Transition Economies (Routledge, 2013 in paperback; 2011 in hardcover).
-Learn more about Dr. Gevorkyan
+He is also the Editor and Translator of How Did I Survive? by Artavazd M. Minasyan (Cambridge Scholars Publishing, 2008).
+Learn more about Dr. Gevorkyan’s work.

 Sven researches in the field of international business and management.
 His research interests include the analysis of informal social network structures, socio-cultural aspects of management and business ethics in an international context.
 His recent studies have addressed, among other things, the impact of variables related to cultural context on managerial decision-making behavior, analyzed through a cross-cultural experimental research design, the dynamics of formal-informal institutional interactions and their co-evolution in transitional as well as advanced economies, challenges to social responsibility and sustainability, and questions concerning ethical behavior within informal social network structures in an international business context.
 Sven worked for several years in the East Asian automotive industry, managing operations for the Bosch Group in Tokyo, Seoul, and Stuttgart.
 Before joining Tobin, he was a post-doctoral fellow and research associate funded by the German Research Foundation (DFG) at the Institute of East Asian Studies (IN-EAST) and the Mercator School of Management at the Duisburg-Essen University in Germany.
 Learn more about Dr. Horak